gowenrw/ceres_awx/README.md

   * Will be tested with Virtualbox as the local hypervisor using Vagrant for local VM provisioning
   * Automation will install everything for a fully functional AWX system on that local VM.
 * QA - AWX in a single IaaS VM on Microsoft Azure.
-  * Phase one will automate against a manually provisioned VM in Azure similar to the dev jobs
-  * Phase two will automate the provisioning of the AWX VM in an existing azure network
-  * Phase three will automate the provisioning of the AWX VM and its network landing zone in azure
+  * This should automate the provisioning of the AWX VM and its network landing zone in azure
   * Azure details will need to be provided for these automation jobs
   * An Azure AD Service Principal (SPN) account (with contributor access to a RG) will be needed
   * Automation will install everything for a fully functional AWX system as per the phases above.